 A Clash of Kings

-Renly Baratheon declares himself king and hopes that Ser Barristan's announcement that he is going to serve the true king refers to him.
+Tyrion Lannister compares Ser Barristan's reputation among smallfolk to that of Serwyn of the Mirror Shield and Prince Aemon the Dragonknight, and warns Cersei that Robb Stark or Stannis Baratheon will benefit if Barristan publicly supports him.
+Their rival Renly Baratheon hopes that Barristan's announcement that he is going to serve the true king refers to him.
 Renly keeps a cloak in his Rainbow Guard ready for Barristan in case the old knight offers him his sword.
-When he concludes that his hopes have been futile, Renly gives Barristan's spot on his Kingsguard to Brienne of Tarth, believing that Ser Barristan might have gone to Riverrun to support Robb Stark as king.
+When he concludes that his hopes have been futile, Renly gives Barristan's spot on his Kingsguard to Brienne of Tarth, believing that the knight may support the Starks.
 However, Lady Catelyn Stark informs him that Barristan is not with Robb.
-Renly concludes that Barristan must have decided to support his brother Stannis, and he orders his knights to spare Barristan's life if it comes to a battle with Stannis.
+Renly concludes that Barristan must have decided to support his brother Stannis, and he orders his knights to spare Barristan's life.

 Following his decision to find his true king, Viserys Targaryen, Barristan crosses the narrow sea and travels to Pentos.
-Barristan eventually ends up in contact with Magister Illyrio Mopatis, and learns of Viserys's death in Vaes Dothrak.
-Illyrio sends Barristan, disguised as the old squire Arstan Whitebeard, alongside the huge eunuch Belwas to Qarth, with three ships, to bring Queen Daenerys Targaryen back to Pentos.
+Barristan eventually ends up in contact with Magister Illyrio Mopatis, and he learns of Viserys's death in Vaes Dothrak.
+Illyrio sends Barristan, disguised as the old squire Arstan Whitebeard, alongside the huge eunuch Belwas to Qarth to bring Queen Daenerys Targaryen back to Pentos.

-They arrive in Qarth and follow Daenerys and Ser Jorah Mormont, when they are walking through the port, trying to find passage on the ships docked there.
-Mormont notices them, and becomes suspicious.
-However, when a Sorrowful Man attempts to assassinate Daenerys by presenting her with a box containing a manticore, Barristan knocks the manticore from her hands and kills it.
-Barristan introduces himself as Arstan Whitebeard, and together with Belwas tell Dany that Illyrio had sent them to serve her, and bring her back to Pentos, as there were four kings in Westeros when they left Pentos, and no justice.
+Barristan and Strong Belwas sail east on the three ships of Captain Groleo, which visit New Ghis before arriving at Qarth.
+They follow Daenerys and Ser Jorah Mormont, who are trying to find passage on the ships docked at the port of Qarth.
+Jorah notices them and becomes suspicious.
+When a Sorrowful Man attempts to assassinate Daenerys by presenting her with a box containing a manticore, Barristan knocks the manticore from her hands and kills it.
+Barristan introduces himself as Arstan Whitebeard, and together with Belwas tell Daenerys that Illyrio had sent them to serve her, and bring her back to Pentos, as there were four kings in Westeros when they left Pentos, and no justice.

 A Storm of Swords

-Rather than sail to Pentos, Daenerys chooses to sail to Astapor to buy Unsullied.
-Barristan, still keeping his true identity a secret, discusses with Daenerys her dragons, her father King Aerys II, and her brother, Prince Rhaegar.
+Rather than sail to Pentos, Daenerys chooses to sail on Groleo's ships to Astapor to buy Unsullied.
+Barristan, still keeping his true identity a secret, discusses with Daenerys her dragons, her father, King Aerys II, and her brother, Prince Rhaegar.
 Ser Jorah Mormont distrusts Barristan and Belwas, pointing out that Barristan speaks out too brazenly for a mere squire.

-When Daenerys announces her plan to take Yunkai, Barristan agrees with Jorah that she is Rhaegar Targaryen's sister, adding that she is also a queen.
-While waiting for the results of the battle against the Yunkai'i, Barristan and Daenerys discuss Rhaegar, the tourney at Harrenhal, and Summerhall.
+When Daenerys announces her plan to take Yunkai, Barristan agrees with Jorah that she is Rhaegar's sister, adding that she is also a queen.
+While waiting for the results of the battle near Yunkai, Barristan and Daenerys discuss Rhaegar, the tourney at Harrenhal, and Summerhall.

-When Daenerys besieges Meereen, Oznak zo Pahl rides out of Meereen on a white charger with a fourteen-foot lance, challenging the besiegers to send forth a champion.
+During the siege of Meereen, Oznak zo Pahl rides out of the city on a white charger with a fourteen-foot lance, challenging the besiegers to send forth a champion.
 Barristan tells Daenerys that this challenge must be met, after which Daenerys decides that Belwas is the best choice.

 Daenerys later decides that she will ride out amongst her people with only a limited guard.
-She is attacked by Mero, the former commander of the Second Sons, but Barristan is able to easily dispatch him.
+She is attacked by Mero, the former commander of the Second Sons, but Barristan easily dispatches him.
 The sellsword falls into the water and the freemen fall on his body.
 Daenerys wishes that Baristan be knighted in gratitude, but both Barristan and Jorah Mormont refuse this at the same time.
-Mormont, highly suspicious, questions how an old squire with a stick could have been capable of killing Mero, the Titan's Bastard, and asks Barristan who he is, to which Barristan replies "a better knight than you, ser".
+Jorah, highly suspicious, questions how an old squire with a stick could have been capable of killing Mero, the Titan's Bastard, and asks Barristan who he is, to which Barristan replies "a better knight than you, ser".

-Daenerys realizes that Barristan had personally known her grandfather, Jaehaerys II, and could tell her more about where she came from.
-After he has been pardoned, Barristan goes to her on the terrace, and tells her that her father Aerys's secrets, which he had overheard as a Kingsguard knight, now by rights belong to Daenerys.
-He informs Daenerys that her father had not been mad initially, but that his lapses became worse over time, while her mother Rhaella did her best to shield Viserys from his father's insanity.
+Daenerys realizes that Barristan had personally known her grandfather, King Jaehaerys II, and he could tell her more about where she came from.
+After he has been pardoned, Barristan tells Daenerys that her father's secrets, which he had overheard as a Kingsguard knight, now by rights belong to her.
+He explains that Aerys had not been mad initially, but that his lapses became worse over time, while her mother, Queen Rhaella, did her best to shield Viserys from his father's insanity.
 Daenerys decides she does not want to hear it at that moment, but that he should tell her more some other time.
-Barristan is among her advisors when she states she will not leave but stay, rule and be a queen in Meereen.
+Barristan is among her advisors when she states she will not leave but stay and rule as a queen in Meereen.

 A Dance with Dragons